GStreamer/gstreamer/markdown/plugin-development/building/boiler.md

 surrounded by square brackets (“\[” and “\]”) are ranges.
 Multiple sets of types are supported too, and should be separated by a semicolon (“;”).
-Later, in the chapter on pads, we will see how to use types to know the exact format of a stream: [Specifying the pads](pwg/building/pads.md).
+Later, in the chapter on pads, we will see how to use types to know the exact format of a stream: [Specifying the pads][pads].

+[pads]: plugin-development/building/pads.md

 ## Constructor Functions